michael-wolfenden/NimbusWebJob/README.md

 #NimbusWebJob

 ## What is this?
-This is small sample app showing how to host [Nimubs](https://github.com/NimbusAPI/Nimbus) in a continous running [web job](http://www.hanselman.com/blog/IntroducingWindowsAzureWebJobs.aspx)
+This is small sample app showing how to host [Nimubs](https://github.com/NimbusAPI/Nimbus) in a continuous [Web Job](http://www.hanselman.com/blog/IntroducingWindowsAzureWebJobs.aspx)

 ## Why would I want to do that?
-Well the alternatives are to host in an web/worker role or a vm, however given the choice
+Well the alternatives are to host in an web/worker role or a vm, however given the choice ...
 > Web Sites is the best choice since it’s the simplest option and is fully-managed.
 The Web Sites platform is being constantly innovated on with new features surfacing almost every month – Microsoft are investing a lot of resources into making sure it’s a state of the art platform

 [http://robdmoore.id.au/blog/2012/06/09/windows-azure-web-sites-vs-web-roles/](http://robdmoore.id.au/blog/2012/06/09/windows-azure-web-sites-vs-web-roles/)